m2osw/snapcpp/README.md

 ### The `BUILD` Directory

-(to be changed: right now we have the BUILD and RELEASE directories as two separate folders; at some point we are going to have one BUILD and within that directory a Debug & a Release sub-directory).

-After a while, you'll have all the built objects under a BUILD directory in your `snapwebsites` directory.
-The distribution being under the BUILD/dist directory (warning: executables under the distribution will be stripped from their `RPATH` which means you cannot run them without some magic;
-namely changing your `PATH` or `LD_LIBRARY_PATH` environment variables).
+After a while, you'll have all the built objects under a `BUILD` directory in your `snapcpp` directory.
+The debug distribution being under the `BUILD/Debug/dist` directory (**warning:** executables under the distribution directory are stripped from their `RPATH` which means you cannot run them without some magic; namely changing your `PATH` and `LD_LIBRARY_PATH` environment variables).

+Similarly, we build the `Release` and `Sanitized` versions.

 We support a few variables, although in most cases you will not have to setup anything to get started.
 You can find the main variables in our